akankshabakshi/Healthcare-Vendor-Data-Analysis/README.md

 - Can we identify the doctor working in the facility using the dataset?
 - Can we check how many procedures have no doctors?
 - Can we check how many procedures have no facilities?
-- Any value proposition features that can be derived out of this dataset?
+- Any value proposition features that can be derived out of this dataset? '

+# Related links
 File can be found here: https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Medicare-Provider-Charge-Data/Physician-and-Other-Supplier2017
 (Please note, I have used 2017 - (recently updated) dataset for the analysis, and referred to other years dataset to check any unexpected change in numbers)